 Master of Arts in Library Science

-The Master of Arts in Library Science (M.A. in Library Science) degree is available entirely online and is designed to prepare library and information professionals to conduct research in an information environment.
-This includes positions in:
+The Master of Arts in Library Science (M.A. in Library Science) degree is available entirely online and is designed to prepare library and information professionals to conduct research in different types of information environments.

-This preparation is achieved by: 1) the acquisition of knowledge in a set of courses basic to an understanding of library and information studies; 2) advanced instruction in a set of research courses; 3) completion of a thesis; and 4) experience in a research setting.
+This preparation is achieved by: 1) the acquisition of knowledge in a set of courses basic to an understanding of library and information studies; 2) advanced instruction in a set of research courses; 3) completion of a practicum or internship (may be waived if the student has had comparable and substantial experience in a library or other information environment, to be replaced with an advisor approved elective); and 4) completion of a thesis.
 As graduates conduct their professional research and/or move into doctoral programs in librarianship, they will make effective contributions to library research.

 The Master of Arts in Library Science degree program at Texas Woman's University is accredited by the American Library Association Committee on Accreditation, with the status of Continued accreditation.
-The next comprehensive review visit is scheduled for Spring 2017.
+The next comprehensive review visit is scheduled for 2024.

 Master of Arts in Library Science Program of Study (39 semester credit hours)

 |LS 5023||Information Organization||3|

 |LS 5003||Collection Development||3|

 |3 semester credit hours in Library Science and other disciplines as approved by faculty advisor|